wazuh/wazuh-docker/build-docker-images/README.md

 # Wazuh Docker Image Builder

-By executing this stack, the Docker images of Wazuh manager, indexer and dashboard are created.
+This stack allows you to build the Wazuh manager, indexer, and dashboard images locally by running the command:
-This process can be used in case of any problem accessing the Docker images that are hosted on Docker Hub.

-To execute this process, the following command must be executed:

 ```
 $ docker-compose up -d --build
 ```

-Once the image creation process is finished, a Wazuh test stack will also be executed, which must be terminated with the following command:
+Once the image creation process is finished, a Wazuh single-node environment will be spinned up.
+It can be terminated with the following command:

 ```
 $ docker-compose down